Check out these troubleshooting tips to fix photos and videos that fail to send via iMessage from your iPhone or iPad.

 Reset Network Settings

-In many cases, such problems happen because of network issues, and resetting it should help.
+In many cases, such problems happen because of network issues, and resetting it should help, as it has for me in the past.

-Sign out and sign in to Apple ID on iPhone
+Sign out of your Apple Account and sign back in

-If nothing above has worked for you and you have waited a few hours, sign out of your Apple ID and sign in again.
-This will refresh your Apple and iCloud account on this device, which could hopefully fix the ongoing inconvenience.
+If none of the above tips have worked for you and you have waited a few hours, sign out of your Apple ID and sign in again.
+This will refresh your Apple and iCloud accounts on this device, which could hopefully fix the ongoing inconvenience.